-All about Matera and the Basilicata region in my book Basilicata: Authentic Italy, which is “recommended to readers who appreciate all things Italian” by the Library Journal.
+Visit mysterious Basilicata on my small-group, comprehensive tour – see the detailed itinerary on my Basilicata tour page.
+Read all about Matera and the Basilicata region in my book Basilicata: Authentic Italy, which is “recommended to readers who appreciate all things Italian” by the Library Journal.

 Interested in life in South Italy today?
 Check out Calabria: The Other Italy, my award-winning, non-fiction book about daily life, history, culture, art, food and society in the fascinating region in the toe of the boot.
 BONUS: The city of Matera, a UNESCO World Heritage Site, is included in Chapter 17, “Visiting Calabria’s Neighbors.”

 What was South Italy like for 19th-century women travelers of means?
 Read my blogpost about a pair of enterprising British women on vacation in Sicily and Calabria: Early Women Travelers in South Italy.

 Sign up below to receive the next blog post directly to your email.